 For additional information about Information Technology at Wooster, please visit the Information Technology section of the College’s website.

-The College of Wooster Libraries consist of the Andrews Library (1962), made possible largely through a gift from the late Mabel Shields (Mrs. Matthew) Andrews of Cleveland; the Flo K. Gault Library for Independent Study (1995), made possible by a major gift from Stanley and Flo K. Gault of Wooster; and the Timken Science Library in Frick Hall, the original University of Wooster Library (1900-62), the gift of Henry Clay Frick of Pittsburgh, and renovated in 1998 largely through the gift of the Timken Foundation of Canton, Ohio.
+The College of Wooster Libraries, named one of the top 20 best college libraries by The Princeton Review (2020 Ed.), consist of the Andrews Library (1962), made possible largely through a gift from the late Mabel Shields (Mrs. Matthew) Andrews of Cleveland; the Flo K. Gault Library for Independent Study (1995), made possible by a major gift from Stanley and Flo K. Gault of Wooster; and the Timken Science Library in Frick Hall, the original University of Wooster Library (1900-62), the gift of Henry Clay Frick of Pittsburgh, and renovated in 1998 largely through the gift of the Timken Foundation of Canton, Ohio.
 The libraries provide seating for nearly 780 library users, including over 400 carrels for seniors engaged in Independent Study.
 Sixteen group study rooms allow small groups of students to work collaboratively.
 All libraries have secure wireless access to the Internet.

 The libraries’ holdings are approximately 1.7 million items including physical and electronic books, periodicals, microforms, recorded materials, media, newspapers, and government publications.
 The libraries are a selective depository for United States government publications.
 There are several special collections.
 Most notable is the Wallace Notestein Library of English History; others include the McGregor Collection of Americana, the Homer E. McMaster Lincoln Collection, the Paul O. Peters Collection on rightist American politics, the Gregg D. Wolfe Memorial Library of the Theatre, and the Josephine Long Wishart Collection of women’s advice literature, “Mother, Home, and Heaven.”
 The extensive microtext collections include the Atlanta University-Bell & Howell Black Culture Collection, the Library of American Civilization, Herstory, and the Greenwood Science Fiction Collection.